liammmcauliffe/nesw/README.md

 sudo nixos-rebuild switch --flake .#main
 ```

-Install the Satoshi font for Quickshell (see [Satoshi font setup](#satoshi-font-setup) above), then reboot, log into a TTY, and start Hyprland:
+Reboot, log into a TTY, and start Hyprland:

 ```bash
 Hyprland